odradev/odradev.github.io/docusaurus/docs/backends/01-what-is-a-backend.md

 sidebar_position: 1
 ---

-# What is a backend
+# What is a backend?

 You can think of a backend as a target platform for your smart contract.
 This can be a piece of code allowing you to quickly check your code - like [MockVM](02-mock-vm.md),